-Situated within Southern California’s Naval Air Weapons Station China Lake, the Coso Mountain Range is a vast desertscape boasting some of the oldest and most plentiful examples of Native American rock art in the Western Hemisphere.
+Situated within Southern California’s Naval Air Weapons Station China Lake, the Coso Mountain Range is a vast desert landscape that boasts some of the oldest and most plentiful examples of Native American rock art in the Western Hemisphere.

-It’s believed that the Coso Rock Art District in the Mojave Desert was inhabited by early indigenous people as long as 13,500 years ago, rendering this arid SoCal region one of the earliest settlements on the continent.
+It’s believed that the Coso Rock Art District in the Mojave Desert was inhabited by early Indigenous people as long as 13,500 years ago, rendering this arid region one of the earliest settlements on the North American continent.
 But this 90-square-mile area is most famously characterized by its abundance of ancient petroglyphs, as many as 100,000 pictures scratched or ground into the basalt rock face.

 Portrayals of bighorn sheep, reptiles, human hunters, and different symbols are found across the region, and archaeologists can only speculate about the intended purposes of these pictorial narratives.
 Various theories have supposed the petroglyphs to be territorial markers, time-tellers, ritual conjurers, and visual educators, but experts have yet to settle on any sort of definitive hypothesis.